Gledinburgh/project-pizzabox/README.md

-x [required] each pizza must be able to have a crust x [required] each pizza must be able to have a size x [required] each pizza must be able to have toppings
-+ [required] each pizza must be able to compute its pricing x [required] each pizza must have no less than 2 default toppings
-+ [required] each pizza must have no more than 5 total toppings
+x [required] each pizza must be able to have a crust x [required] each pizza must be able to have a size x [required] each pizza must be able to have toppings x [required] each pizza must be able to compute its pricing x [required] each pizza must have no less than 2 default toppings x [required] each pizza must have no more than 5 total toppings

 ### customer